Curriculum

 Learning activities such as creative arts, literacy, numeracy, social studies, science, etc. are presented to children through play.
 Educators encourage children to play, facilitating both social and emotional skills along the way.
 It often looks like children are “just playing”, but in fact, they are learning important educational, social, emotional, and life skills through the process of play.

-In our three-year-old and pre-k classroom (3 to 5-year-olds), FPDS uses The Creative Curriculum which includes developmentally appropriate goals and objectives for children within four main categories of interest: social/emotional, physical, cognitive and language.
+In our three-year-old and Pre-K classrooms, FPDS uses The Creative Curriculumwhich includes developmentally appropriate goals and objectives for children within four main categories of interest: social/emotional, physical, cognitive and language.
 The social/emotional stage helps promote independence, self-confidence and self-control.

 The Creative Curriculum helps teachers interact with children in ways that promote development and learning, foster children's social competence, support children's learning through play, create rich environments for learning, and forge strong home-school connections.